pierrecle/node-red-contrib-mi-devices/README.md

 ### How to use different nodes

-Here an example of how to use the different nodes:
+Here an example of how to use the different nodes (screenshot of [importable flows-overview.json](flows-overview.json "Mi Devices overview")):
 ![Mi devices example in node-red](resources/mi-devices-overview.png?raw=true "Mi devices example in node-red")

 ### Sample flows

-Here are different flow (screenshot of [importable sample-flows.json](sample-flows.json "Different flows using Mi Devices")):
+Here are different flow (screenshot of [importable flows-sample.json](flows-sample.json "Different flows using Mi Devices")):
 ![Mi devices example in node-red](resources/mi-devices-sample.png?raw=true "Mi devices flow sample")

 ## Enable LAN mode